marl1/picturesautonamer/README.md

 ## FEATURES
-* JavaFX Graphical User Interface to select a folder
+* Provide a JavaFX Graphical User Interface to select a folder
-* Connexion to a local llamacpp server running LLaVA
+* Connecte to a local llamacpp server running LLaVA
+* Resize internally each picture (using [thumbnailator](https://github.com/coobird/thumbnailator) lib)
-* Resizing (using the [thumbnailator](https://github.com/coobird/thumbnailator) livrary) and sending each picture to the server
+* Send each picture to the server
-*
+* Rename the file after having cleaned up LLaVA's answer and accounted for duplicate

 ## INSTALLATION
 * To write